 Vice Team Lead and Dev Team Lead

 Nebula is a planet creation game where players create a terrestrial or gas giant planet.
-For terrestrial planets, players can paint biomes, place terrain features, and customize their atmosphere on.
-On gas giants, players can customize the color and size of the planet’s bands and rings.
-Once a player finishes, they are then given scientific facts based on the makeup of their planet.
-Nebula was initially developed for Bradley Interactive Media’s FUSE 2019 showcase, which is a one-day exhibition at the Peoria Riverfront Museum of student-created work, attended by over 1500 people.
+For terrestrial planets, players can paint biomes, place terrain features, and customize their atmosphere.
+On gas giants, players can customize the color and size of bands and rings on the planet.
+Once a player finishes, scientific facts are given based on the makeup of their creation.
+The initial development of Nebula was for the FUSE 2019 showcase put on by the Bradley Interactive Media Department, a one-day exhibition at the Peoria Riverfront Museum of student-created work, attended by over 1500 people.
 Its development has continued as it transitions to becoming a permanent museum exhibit at the Peoria Riverfront Museum.

 As the Dev Team Lead on Nebula, I designed, prototyped, and polished the core gameplay mechanics of both the terrestrial and gas giant planets using Unity and C#.
 Also, I created custom analytics tracking for user testing and refactored the core gameplay for terrestrial planets to integrate improved shaders and 3D models.
 Being Dev Team Lead, I worked closely with two other programmers delegating tasks and managing implementation while maintaining the project on GitHub.

-As Vice Team Lead, I assisted in the management of a 10-person team using Google Drive and Discord.
-During weekly meetings I demonstrated milestone progress and provided estimates for milestone goals.
+As Vice Team Lead, I assisted in managing a 10-person team using Google Drive and Discord.
+During weekly meetings, I demonstrated milestone progress and provided estimates for milestone goals.

 Software & Code

-Nebula was created with the Unity game engine along with C# scripting.
-This project utilized Unity’s High Definition Render Pipeline and Shader Graph for core gameplay functionality.
-For the project we integrated 3rd party assets for blur UI and fluid dynamics (WIP).
+Nebula used the Unity game engine along with C# scripting for development.
+The core gameplay utilizes the High Definition Render Pipeline and Shader Graph in Unity.
+For the project, we integrated 3rd party assets for blur UI and fluid dynamics.

 GitHub Repository: https://github.com/NightAngel47/Nebula